 The audience for Leadership Holy Grail is wherever leadership exists – home to the throne, from the capitols of the world to the streets.
 Some publishers may say if you focus on everyone, you reach no one.
 There is a self-help/personal development focus but has the capacity to crossover to the education and teaching genre.
 There is the possibility the book paves a new path for itself.
 “Leadership matters wherever it exists for the good or ill of people.”

-LHG’s story chapter conveys relatable stories to individuals, families, citizens, voters, and organizations that are the subject of the degradation, harm, and failure when leadership is not in practice.
+Thus, the story chapter conveys relatable stories to individuals, families, citizens, voters, and organizations that are the subject of the degradation, harm, and failure when leadership is not in practice.
 The story chapter will instill hope for a better future.
-The theory chapter will satisfy the interests of scholars, academia, leadership innovators, development, and other industries.
-The research chapter contains the 100-page study associated with leadership’s grand theory; the chapter will also satisfy the interests of academia.
-Together, they will fuel leadership innovation for human progress.
+Next, the theory chapter will satisfy the interests of scholars, academia, leadership innovators, development, and other industries.
+Then the research chapter contains the 100-page study associated with leadership’s grand theory; the chapter will also satisfy the interests of academia.
+Therefore, together they will fuel leadership innovation for human progress.

-There will be a dedicated chapter with the questions from scholars, those who influence in the field, and leading practitioners, with answers from the theory made simple to put into action.
+Moreover, There will be a dedicated chapter with the questions from scholars, those who influence in the field, and leading practitioners, with answers from the theory made simple to put into action.
 If you have not submitted a question, do not miss this opportunity to take care of those you influence.
 Many scholars recognized the need for an integrated or general theory for leadership and were in pursuit.
-It was Peter Northouse who said, “I wish there was a single theory ” (University of Michigan, 2019); thus, echoing the desire of many.
-He also pointed out that leaders should be well-versed in theory.
+It was Peter Northouse who said, “I wish there was a single theory ” (University of Michigan, 2019); so, echoing the desire of many.
+In addition, he pointed out that leaders should be well-versed in theory.
 Now we have it, and its preparation for publishing is underway.
-Will you get what it takes to help you never fail as a leader?
+Therefore, will you get what it takes to help you never fail as a leader?

 Goethals, G., & Sorenson, G. (2006).
 The quest for a general theory of